usdot-jpo-ode/jpo-asn-pojos/jpo-asn-j2735-2024/README.md

 which matches the intended meaning of the parameterized types in the ASN.1 specification, which is as a set of various types that plug into a "hole" in another type in a modular and extensible fashion.

-In the standard, parameterized types are defined as sets of types linked by an Information Object Class with a type identified by and integer ID.
+In the standard, parameterized types are defined as sets of types linked by an Information Object Class with a type identified by an integer ID.

 As a specific example, the regional extensions for Position3D are defined this way in the ASN.1 standard: